Skip to main content

 📡

-Traditional film X-rays require chemical developing solutions that must be disposed of as hazardous waste.
-Best Dental uses digital X-rays exclusively — no film, no developing chemicals, no chemical waste stream, and 90% less radiation for patients.
+Old film X-rays need chemical developing fluids that must be thrown out as hazardous waste.
+Best Dental uses digital X-rays only.
+No film.
+No developing chemicals.
+No chemical waste.
+And 90% less radiation for patients.

 Zero Chemical Developer Waste